Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Methods

 where $\varepsilon_\mathrm{F}$ is the chemical potential, and $f$ is the equilibrium Fermi-Dirac distribution function around $\varepsilon_\mathrm{F}$ at a given temperature $T$.
 The selection functions for $\alpha = 0,1,2$ are shown in Fig.\ \ref{fig: selc_func}.
 The thermoelectric properties can be obtained from the generalized transport coefficients

 where $q$ is the elementary charge.
 In turn, $\sigma$, $S$, and $\kappa_\mathrm{e}$ are given as

-The electronic relaxation time is in \textsc{AMSET} calculated as the inverse of the total scattering rate $\tau_{n\mathbf{k}} = 1/\Gamma_{n\mathbf{k}}^{\mathrm{Tot}}$ which is the sum of the scattering rates from acoustic deformation potential (ADP) scattering, polar optical phonon (POP) scattering, ionized impurity (IMP) scattering, and piezoelectric (PIE) scattering \cite{Ganose_2021}:
+The electronic relaxation time is given by the inverse of the total scattering rate $\tau_{n\mathbf{k}} = 1/\Gamma_{n\mathbf{k}}^{\mathrm{Tot}}$ which is the sum of the acoustic deformation potential (ADP), polar optical phonon (POP), ionized impurity (IMP), and piezoelectric (PIE) scattering rates\cite{Ganose_2021}:

-These scattering rates depend on the deformation potential $D_{n\mathbf{k}}$, the elastic tensor $C_{ij}$, the piezoelectric tensor, the static $\epsilon_\mathrm{s}$ and high frequency $\epsilon_\infty$ dielectric tensor, the weighted polar optical phonon frequency $\omega_\mathrm{po}$, the band structure, and the wave functions computed from first principles. \textsc{AMSET} is also used to set up the structural deformations needed to obtain the deformation potential. $\omega_\mathrm{po}$ is calculated for the $\Gamma$-point phonon frequencies and Born effective charges.
-Details about this methodology and expressions for the scattering rates can be found in Appendix \ref{app: a} and Ref.~\cite{Ganose_2021}.
+Expression for matrix elements of each scattering mechanism can be found in Appendix \ref{app: a} and further details about the methodology can be found in Ref.~\cite{Ganose_2021}.